 Twitter Character Counter Tools

-Now, if you want to schedule your tweets, you can measure if they are within the character count guidelines.
 However, if you use social media management tools like Agorapulse or Missing Letter, the tools will let you know if you are going over the Twitter count limit.

-- Character Counter – A free tool to use
+- Character Counter – A free tool to use.

-- Chirr App – An app to count the length of your tweets
+- Chirr App – An app to count the length of your tweets.

-- Microsoft Word – You can use your word program to count words or character counts
+- Microsoft Word – You can use your word program to count words or character counts.

 Interesting to see that the edit button is mentioned as it’s available now for Twitter Blue subscribers.
 However, it doesn’t work when you reply to tweets.
 It only allows you to edit from the original tweet itself.

-Your Turn On The Twitter Character Count
+Your Turn: The Twitter Character Count, Better or Worse?

 How are you using the full 280-character count on Twitter?
 Have you tried the 10,000-character tweet yet?